Class DefaultCompoundCRS

 public DefaultCompoundCRS forConvention(AxesConvention convention)

-If the given convention is AxesConvention.DISPLAY_ORIENTED or AxesConvention.NORMALIZED, then this method will also reorder the components with horizontal CRS (geodetic or projected) first, then vertical CRS, then temporal CRS.
+Returns a compound CRS equivalent to this one but with axes rearranged according the given convention.
+This method first reorders the axes of each individual CRS component.
+Then, if the given convention is AxesConvention.DISPLAY_ORIENTED or AxesConvention.NORMALIZED, this method will also reorder the components with horizontal CRS (geodetic or projected) first, then vertical CRS, then temporal CRS.

 Overrides: